dhuan/mock/latest/_sources/base_apis.rst.txt

 .. note::

-   You can use `mock` solely as a Base API if you want.
+   You can use `mock` solely as a Base API.
 Don't define any endpoints and start up `mock` with only the Base API option.
 It will act as a proxy to some other service.

 Intercepting responses
 ----------------------